 There will be no translation between TAC and IWXXM undertaken by the RODBs.

-More detailed information on the OPMET databanks, such as the supported data types, query language or format and content of the database replies, can be found in the .
+More detailed information on the OPMET databanks, such as the supported data types, query language or format and content of the database replies, can be found in the ICD (Appendix A of this Handbook).